Parida Tantiwasasdakran

 What ARE you doing to save cost?

-I'm self-producing this with my lead actress Arkira along with our friend Sam.
+I'm self-producing this with my lead actress Arkira along.
 We're saving costs in every single place we can.
-Our colorist is volunteering for free.
-Friends gear.
-Mostly. bargaining rates to shoot in a restaurant and in someone's home.
+Our colorist is doing this in kind.
+We're hiring our friends and borrowing what we can.
+We're bargaining rates for locations and up and down the line.
 This film would cost $133K by Hollywood standards if we had money to light on fire (Sam made an A budget just for fun, which was not so fun for me, but insightful.
 Definitely insightful.)

 What else is my money going towards?

 It's also going to post-production, which is the longest time frame of any filmmaking process.
 In post, a film is edited, sound mixed, colored, captioned, and exported as a DCP for festivals.
 Post-production starts the day after shooting and lasts until the film is completed.
-Funds will also be used to power us through those 3 months.
+Funds will also be used to power us through those three difficult months.
+Those talented creatives including the editor, sound mixer, dialogue editor, sound designer, colorist, credits designer, and subtitle/audio description writer will also have to be paid.

 Can't you shoot outside of LA?

 With all the discounted gear, labor, and connections we have, it would actually cost us more to fly people over and shoot somewhere else.
-It's true that shooting in LA is expensive and complicated, which is why a fraction of the industry has left to the UK, Canada, and Europe, sadly.
+It's true that shooting in LA is expensive (a permit cost $936 + $600 if you want to shoot on a sidewalk + a $230 mandatory neighborhood "notification fee" for each location [for us it's 2, a restaurant and house]), which is why a chunk of the industry has left to the UK, Canada, and Europe.
 But LA is still the place to be – it's where where the most talented people I know are, and it is the home of this story.
 So we will proudly be shooting in LA.

 What about grants, fellowships, labs?

-I've applied to everything under the sun for which I could qualify for for the last year and a half to no avail.
-I've struggled with the idea of fundraising.
-Asking for money felt like one of the most shameful things I could do.
-But I can't wait any longer.
+I've applied to everything under the sun I could possibly qualify for for the last year and a half to no avail.
+I've struggled the idea of fundraising an asking people for money.
+But waiting is no longer an option.
 The thing with purpose is that you die a small death when you don't get to exercise yours.
-I also found that people genuinely wanted to help and would encourage me to start fundraising when I told them about my film, and for that I am grateful.
+So many friends and family have been encouraging of the film and telling me they'd like to donate, so I've decided to officially fundraise.

 Additional Questions?
 Shoot and I'll answer them + add it here!